 Cutervo National Park, located in the northern Peruvian Andes, is Peru's oldest protected area.
 The park occupies an area called Cordillera de Tarros in the Cajamarca region.

 Established in 1961, it was created to preserve flora and fauna diversity and the archaeological remains of the Cordillera de Tarros, which is home to the last cloud forests of Cajamarca and various ecosystems of native species.

-Bird species like the oilbird, the golden-headed quetzal, and the Andean cock-of-the-rock are also live within the park.
-A species of catfish (Astroblepus rosei) can be seen in the underground streams of the caves inside the park.
+Bird species like the oilbird, the golden-headed quetzal, and the Andean cock-of-the-rock also live within the park.
+In addition, a species of catfish (Astroblepus rosei) can be seen in the underground streams of the caves inside the park.